Darkness Falls (2003 film): Plot

-In 1990, Kyle Walsh, an antisocial teenager befriended by Caitlin Greene, loses his last baby tooth.
+In 1990, Kyle Walsh loses his last baby tooth.
 That night, he wakes after a horrific nightmare and senses Matilda's presence, discovering that the story is true.
 Knowing she cannot bear the light, he shines a flashlight into her face and flees, hiding in the brightly lit bathroom.
-His mother tries to reassure him that there is nobody else in the house, but is killed after seeing Matilda in Kyle's room.
+His mother tries to reassure him that there is nobody else in the house but is killed after seeing Matilda in Kyle's room.
 The next morning, police arrive and Kyle is removed to a psychiatric institution after mistaken speculations that he killed his mother.

-Twelve years later, Caitlin telephones Kyle to ask for his help with her younger brother Michael, who refuses to sleep in the dark.
-Kyle still suffers extreme paranoia from his encounter with Matilda; he has dozens of flashlights and numerous medications for anxiety, depression and sleep disorders.
-Kyle visits Michael at the hospital but denies any relation to his condition and walks away from Caitlin, who still believes that the legend of Matilda Dixon is just a story, one which they were all told as children, but a story nonetheless.
+Twelve years later, Caitlin Greene, an old friend from school, telephones Kyle to ask for his help with her younger brother Michael, who refuses to sleep in the dark.
+Kyle still suffers extreme paranoia from his encounter with Matilda.
+He has dozens of flashlights and numerous medications for anxiety, depression and sleep disorders.
+Kyle visits Michael at the hospital but denies any relation to his condition and walks away from Caitlin.
+She still believes that the legend of Matilda Dixon is just a story, one which they were all told as children but a story nonetheless.

-Kyle tries to warn others of Matilda but faces ridicule and skepticism, which leads to the death of many townspeople.
-A lightning storm blacks out the whole town, and realizing that Michael and Caitlin are in danger, Kyle rushes to the hospital.
+Kyle tries to warn others of Matilda but faces ridicule and skepticism which leads to the death of many townspeople for not believing him.
+A lightning storm blacks out the whole town.
+Realizing that Michael and Caitlin are in danger, Kyle rushes to the hospital.
 He rescues them and gains allies along the way, as others see Matilda and realize the story is true.
 Kyle, Michael and Caitlin flee and hide in the lighthouse.
-They are helped by several medical personnel, all of whom are killed by Matilda.
+They are helped by several medical personnel and a police officer, all of whom are killed by Matilda.

 During his final confrontation with Matilda, power is restored and the lighthouse beacon is activated.
-The sudden exposure to light causes Matilda excruciating pain, and Kyle tears off her mask.
+The sudden exposure to light causes Matilda excruciating pain and Kyle tears off her mask.
 Seeing her grotesque, disfigured face, he realizes she is now vulnerable.
 Enraged, she resumes her attack.
 Kyle sets his right sleeve on fire and he strikes her face with it.
 As her spirit is engulfed in flame, Matilda is destroyed and her curse is finally brought to an end.

 In a final scene, a young boy is being tucked into bed by his parents, having just lost his last baby tooth.
-As he sleeps, his mother replaces the tooth under his pillow with a gold coin, indicating that Matilda is gone and her curse is lifted.
+As he sleeps, his mother replaces the tooth under his pillow with some gold coins.